uDALES/u-dales/docs/udales-example-simulations.md

 - chemistry
 - energy balance specifics - wall types, green roofs, radiation etc.

 The following simulations are examples in which we combined several different features from above.
 We will explain the setup and parameters for each of them.
 A comprehensive description of all parameters can be found in the [Namoptions overview](./udales-namoptions-overview.md) page.
+Note that real simulations will need to run for much longer than we showcased in the examples.

 Please note that setting up these parameters also requires running the pre-processing routines, as some of the setups need to be in additional input files - see [Pre-processing](./udales-pre-processing.md).